Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Exposure to Bodily Fluids

 Students are expected to use universal precautions when exposed to blood or bodily fluids.
 Students exposed to blood and/or bodily fluids should follow the institution’s policy where the incident occurred.
-KHSC-KansasCOM and the institution where the incident occurred should be notified immediately, and students should follow all protocols required of them, including completing an incident report.
+KHSU-KansasCOM and the institution where the incident occurred should be notified immediately, and students should follow all protocols required of them, including completing an incident report.
 A copy of the completed incident report must be sent to the Office of Clinical Education or to the Office of the Dean and Chief Academic Officer.
-For incidents occurring on the KHSC-KansasCOM campus, please refer to the Injuries Occurring on Campus policy.
+For incidents occurring on the KHSU-KansasCOM campus, please refer to the Injuries Occurring on Campus policy.
 Students should follow that policy in its entirety.

 Immunizations

-All matriculating students at KHSC-KansasCOM are required to be vaccinated in accordance with the Centers for Disease Control and Prevention (CDC) immunization guidelines.
+All matriculating students at KHSU-KansasCOM are required to be vaccinated in accordance with the Centers for Disease Control and Prevention (CDC) immunization guidelines.
 These guidelines change and are updated periodically, and applicants and students are expected to be knowledgeable regarding the current CDC guidelines for health care workers found on: www.cdc.gov.
 See Immunization Requirements in the Immunizations section.

 Students who fail to meet these guidelines may jeopardize their eligibility for continued enrollment.

-Although not encouraged, in the event a KHSC-KansasCOM faculty member must provide medical treatment for a student, such as in an emergency medical situation, they are required per policy, to recuse themselves from all situations where they may have to assess, grade, and/or provide professional feedback for that particular student.
+Although not encouraged, in the event a KHSU-KansasCOM faculty member must provide medical treatment for a student, such as in an emergency medical situation, they are required per policy, to recuse themselves from all situations where they may have to assess, grade, and/or provide professional feedback for that particular student.

 Should a student have difficulty in finding medical treatment/advice, they can contact the staff in the Office of Student Affairs and Services for a referral to an appropriate local physician.